wilsonzlin/mydns/README.md

 ### I cannot access resources on my local network

 MyDNS uses Stubby as its upstream resolver, not your local DNS server, for privacy and security reasons.
 Stubby connects to public DNS resolvers like [1.1.1.1](https://1.1.1.1/) and [8.8.8.8](https://developers.google.com/speed/public-dns), which will not have any custom entries that may exist in your private network's resolver.
 Currently, there is no option to disable this; please raise an issue.

+## Developing

+This is a Node.js and npm project; check [package.json](./package.json) to see the relevant scripts for developing and building.

 ## Feedback and contributions